google-ai-edge/mediapipe/docs/framework_concepts/calculators.md

 ```

 In the calculator implementation, inputs and outputs are also identified by tag
 name and index number.
-In the function below input are output are identified:
+In the function below input and output are identified:

 *   By index number: The combined input stream is identified simply by index
     `0`.